Charcoal-SE/charcoal-se.github.io/pings/index.md

 </section>
 <section>

-### I'd like to contact the author of another one of your userscripts {#userscripts}
+### I'd like to contact the author of one of your userscripts {#userscripts}

-Look in the source code of the userscript on GitHub, the author's name can be found in the metablock at the top of the file.
+Take a look at the script's listing on the [userscripts page](/scripts), the main contributors should be listed.
+Alternatively, look in the source code of the userscript on GitHub, the author's name can be found in the metablock at the top of the file.
 </section>
 <section>